basantiroomie/ConversAI/README.md

 ## Feedback

-We’d love to hear your thoughts about Converse AI!
+We’d love to hear your thoughts about ConversAI!
 If you have any feedback, issues, or feature requests, please open an issue or contact us directly.